 Bethany Moore, PhD

 Dr. Moore received her B.A. in Microbiology from the University of Texas at Austin in 1986 and her PhD in Immunology from the University of Texas Southwestern Medical School in Dallas in 1992.
 She performed post-doctoral studies at UT Southwestern from 1992-1994, and then at Stanford University from 1994-1997.
 She joined the faculty at the University of Michigan as a Research Investigator in 1997 and has risen through the ranks where she now holds the position of Professor with tenure.
 Dr. Moore has been recognized for her research accomplishments both nationally and locally.
 In 2014, she received the "Recognition Award for Scientific Accomplishments" from the American Thoracic Society and was inducted into the University of Michigan League of Research Excellence.
-In addition to her research activities, she teaches undergraduate Virology, directs the Graduate Program in Immunology and is active in education and mentoring via MICHR.
+She received the Rackham Distinguished Graduate Mentoring Award in 2019.
+She directed the Graduate Program in Immunology from 2012 to 2019 when she stepped down to accept the role of Interim Chair of the Department of Microbiology and Immunology.

 Research Opportunities for Rotating Students